South 2014 – ITACE

 In 2009 she took part in an expedition skiing across Greenland from West to East Coast which gave her a good taste of things to come in Antarctica.
 Jo never believed it would be possible to ski to the South Pole but after rowing the Atlantic she thinks that anything is achievable and has set her sights on her one true ambition in life; to ski to the South Pole.

-Zac is 36 years old and an Expedition Leader and Mountain Instructor (MIC) from the Lake District.
+Zac is 36 years old and an Expedition Guide and Mountaineering Instructor (MIC) from the Lake District.

 In 2011 he led a very successful expedition to the North side of Everest which put 18 climbers including himself, on the summit.
 Among his clients was a 16 year old who became the youngest Briton to summit and the youngest person in the world to complete the seven summits.

 Zac has also worked down South guiding a successful ascent of Mt Vinson, the highest point in Antarctica and another of the 7 Continental Summits.
+He has led 5 expeditions to Greenland including a successful North – South traverse of Liverpool Land.
 Other expeditions have included Cho Oyu, Ama Dablam, Khan Tengri, Aconcagua, Kilimanjaro, Pumori and Baruntse.
 In 2012 he provided safety and technical rigging for a BBC Natural History film shoot in Greenland.
 He brings a wealth of logistical experience having worked for four years as a Logistics Manager for one of the UK’s top expedition companies.
+He currently runs MountainZ offering expedition & mountain training in addition to mountain safety services to the film industry www.mountainz.co.uk

 He is a member of the Alpine Club, The Association of Mountaineering Instructors and a former member of Mountain Rescue.
 His photography has been used by the Discovery Channel, the British Mountaineering Council, the British Army Guards Magazine & Adventure Peaks